This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-How should I store leftover crab cakes?
+How do you store and reheat leftover crab cakes?

-Can I freeze crab cakes?
+Can you freeze crab cakes?

 Ways To Use Leftover Ingredients